 Myopia, or nearsightedness, is not just an eye condition.
 It also describes a worldview that is quite limited and limiting.
 Understanding Christian myopia can help us to see the "big picture."

 The Kingdom of God is our goal, and our vision of what it means gives us compelling motivation to overcome, grow, and bear fruit in preparation for eternal life.

 Is there such a thing as luck?
 Is the world subject to pure coincidence or blind fate?
 Mike Ford tackles this philosophical subject with the truth of God's Word, concluding that, when it comes to His chosen people, God leaves nothing to chance!

-The Parable of the Ten Virgins is without doubt prophetic concerning the attitude of Christians at the end time.
-Martin Collins discusses the differences between the wise and foolish virgins, drawing out principles we can apply to our Christian walk.
+The Parable of the Ten Virgins is prophetic concerning the attitude of Christians at the end time.
+The wise and foolish virgins each have things to teach us.

 Many of us like sneak previews of movies or books.
 Some of us even fast-forward or read ahead to catch a glimpse of the ending of a story.
-David Maas compares this natural curiosity to God's practice of showing us in His Word how life's experiences can turn out.
+David Maas compares this natural curiosity to God's practice of showing us in His Word how life's experiences can tur. . .

-John Ritenbaugh, soberly reflecting on the $19 trillion dollar national debt and with 25% of American private citizens two days away from bankruptcy, he warns that the prudent shouldn't continue to live in a fool's paradise, but should make common sense preparations, like the ant, (Proverbs 6:6-8) storing up provisions for at least a season.
-Prophetic warnings are given to motivate preparation.
-Both the watchman and the one who hears (Ezekiel 3:17) have a grave responsibility to make prudent economic and spiritual preparations for bad times, tightening belts, helping themselves and others through the tough times.
+John Ritenbaugh, soberly reflecting on the $19 trillion dollar national debt and with 25% of American private citizens two days away from bankruptcy, he warns that the prudent shouldn't continue to live in a fool's paradise, but should make common sense pr. . .